 6. Illness

 There are a few illnesses that can cause chronic nausea and vomiting in cats, such as pancreatitis, kidney disease, and hyperthyroidism.
-Many of these conditions may need lifelong treatment and management to keep your cats’ symptoms under control.
-A veterinarian will be able to diagnose and treat your cats’ conditions and prescribe medication to keep your cat’s nausea and vomiting under control.
+Many of these conditions may need lifelong treatment and management to control your cats’ signs.
+A veterinarian can diagnose and treat your cat’s conditions and prescribe medication to control your cat’s nausea and vomiting.

 7. Diet problems